Filming in Paris: Permits, Studios & Production Logistics

 Lead Times for Booking Key Roles

-For a typical inbound feature or six-episode series shooting in Paris, plan eight weeks minimum from script lock to first day of principal photography just for crew booking.
-Director of photography, production designer, and 1st AD are mostly the binding constraints — top-tier Paris talent is booked across many competing shoots year-round.
-Mid-tier department heads and the bulk of crew (camera assistants, electricians, grips, sound utilities, costume team, hair and makeup) are mostly ready with two to three weeks notice outside the Cannes and fashion-week windows.
-Commercials run on tighter schedules — typical lead time for a five-day Paris commercial is two to three weeks for crew, one week if the agency has standing relationships.
+For a typical inbound feature or six-episode series in Paris, plan eight weeks minimum from script lock to the first day of principal photography just for crew booking.
+The director of photography, production designer, and 1st AD are usually the binding constraints, since top-tier Paris talent is booked across many competing shoots year-round.
+Mid-tier department heads and most crew are usually free on two to three weeks notice outside the Cannes and fashion-week windows.
+That covers camera assistants, electricians, grips, sound utilities, the costume team, and hair and makeup.
+Commercials run on tighter schedules, and a five-day Paris commercial usually needs two to three weeks for crew, or one week if the agency has standing relationships.

 Day Rates and Budget Anchors